shaikhanalytics/Cafe-Sales-Analysis/README.md

-# Cafe Sales Analytics Dashboard
+# Cafe Sales Analysis Dashboard

 ## 📌 Overview
 This project is an **interactive Excel dashboard** built for analyzing **cafe sales data** based on **Ferns & Petals** sample dataset.